I'm Serious

-I'm Serious is the debut studio album by American rapper T.I., released on October 9, 2001 through Arista Records.
+I'm Serious is the debut studio album by American rapper T.I., released on October 9, 2001 by Arista Records and Ghet-O-Vision Entertainment.
+It remains his only release with the former label.

-The album included guests appearances from Pharrell Williams of The Neptunes (who called T.I. "the Jay-Z of the South"), Jazze Pha, Too Short, Bone Crusher, Lil Jon, Mac Boney, Pastor Troy, P$C and Youngbloodz.
-The album featured production from DJ Toomp, Craig Love, Maseo, Brian Kidd, The Neptunes, Jazze Pha, Yung D, Lil Jon and T.I. himself.
+The album included guest appearances from Pharrell Williams of the Neptunes (who called T.I. "the Jay-Z of the South"), Jazze Pha, Too Short, Bone Crusher, Lil Jon, Mac Boney, Pastor Troy, P$C and YoungBloodZ, while production was handled by DJ Toomp, Craig Love, Maseo, Brian Kidd, The Neptunes, Jazze Pha, Yung D, Lil Jon and T.I. himself.

-Despite the album's guests appearances and production team, the album peaked at #98 on the U.S. Billboard 200 chart, and only sold over 165,000 copies in the United States.
-Upon its release, critics pointed to the fact that many of the tracks sounded the same and that a few were blatant rip-offs.
+I'm Serious underperformed commercially, only peaking at number 98 on the U.S. Billboard 200 chart and selling an estimated 14,000 U.S. copies in its first week.
+Critical responses were generally mixed to unfavorable; many reviews pointed to the fact that many of the tracks sounded the same, and a few were blatant rip-offs.
 Other critics commented saying, "T.I. claims to be the king of the South, but fails to show and prove.
 He does, however, have potential.
 If his talent ever matches his confidence, he may just be headed for stardom."

-Due to the poor commercial reception of the album, T.I. asked for a joint venture deal with Arista Records or be released from his contract; he was subsequently dropped from the label.
+The album has since sold 200,000 copies.

 Background

-T.I. was born Clifford Joseph Harris Jr. on September 25, 1980, in Atlanta, Georgia, the son of the late Clifford "Buddy" Harris Sr. and Violeta Morgan.
-He was raised by his grandparents in Bankhead, Atlanta, Georgia.
-His father lived in New York City and he would often go up there to visit him.
-His father suffered from Alzheimer's and later died from the disease.
-T.I. was interested in rap music at the young age of seven, and found that he could entertain his relatives and feel included.
-T.I. began rapping at age nine.
-He was making demos of his music by age ten or eleven.
-He attended Douglass High School, but later dropped out.
-As a teenager, he was a drug dealer.
-By age 14, he had been arrested several times.
-He was nicknamed "Tip" after his paternal great-grandfather.
-Upon signing with Arista Records in 1999, he shortened his name to T.I. out of respect for label mate Q-Tip.
+In 1999, T.I. was discovered by fellow Atlanta native Kawan "KP" Prather—whose company, Ghet-O-Vision, is frequently mentioned on the album.
+As Ghet-O-Vision was an imprint of Babyface and L.A.
+Reid's Atlanta-based record label imprint LaFace Records, to which Prather himself was also signed, T.I. was led to sign with the label in preparation for his own debut album.
+His original stage name was "Tip", a nickname given to him by his paternal great-grandfather, which was shortened to T.I. out of respect for labelmate Q-Tip.
+Later in 2001, LaFace was collapsed and sold to its parent label and distributor Arista Records, merging the rosters of both labels.
+According T.I. himself, the buyout made LaFace cease operations in his Atlanta hometown, thus creating a more strenuous commute as the Arista headquarters was located in New York City.